18 April 2015

-Adelaide Test Preview - Both Sides With Much To Play For
+Adelaide Test Preview - Both Sides With All To Play For

 With Australia leading 2-1, it is important for them to get back on track from their disappointing defeat in Perth.
 India, on the other hand, will try and continue their form from Perth and push the Australians hard.